owncast/owncast.github.io/content/docs/resources-requirements.md

 The fewer frames, the less CPU that is used.
 If you want to reduce the CPU being used on one of your video qualities you can reduce the frame rate.
 If you want to reduce the CPU being used for all of Owncast you can reduce the frame rate of your inbound source content in your broadcasting software, such as OBS.

+### How much disk space will Owncast use?

+Almost none, as the live stream is cleaned up in real-time as you stream.

-### Should I only care about the highest quality to reduce CPU usage?
+### Can I just offer one quality, the highest possible, to lower the CPU requirements?
+I only want people to see the best quality video, anyway.

 It's not about you, your bandwidth, or your CPU.
 It's about your viewers.
+Not everyone can watch the highest quality.
 If they can't watch your stream because you didn't have them in mind then it's not worth streaming in the first place.

 ## Learn more